MihanN1/MernChat/README.md

 # MernChat Repository Documentation
-The project will have a name when it is FULLY up and running
+The project will have a name when it is FULLY up and running.
+Will have to change github, a lot of things in the code itself, coderabbit company name, email domain.

 This file contains three documents: